Jmikelittle/vendor_and_customer/README.md

   - `sample_vendor.json` - Example of a Corporation/Partnership vendor
   - `sample_individual.json` - Example of an Individual vendor
   - `sample_sole_proprietor.json` - Example of a Sole Proprietor (Individual with business number)
+  - `sample_partnership.json` - Example of a Partnership vendor
   - `sample_ogd.json` - Example of an Other Government Department vendor
   - `sample_employee.json` - Example of an Employee vendor